Kaneki016/credit-risk-app/README.md

 ### What This System Does

-The Credit Risk Prediction System is a comprehensive solution for assessing loan default risk.
-It combines traditional machine learning with modern AI capabilities to provide:
+The Credit Risk Prediction System is a full-stack solution for assessing loan default risk and continuously improving the model over time.
+It combines:

-1. **Risk Assessment**: Predicts the probability of loan default using an XGBoost model trained on historical loan data
+1. **Risk Assessment**: An XGBoost model predicts default probability and risk level for each loan application.
-2. **Explainability**: Uses SHAP values to show which factors contribute most to each prediction
+2. **Explainability**: SHAP values highlight which features drove the decision for transparent, auditable results.
-3. **AI Insights**: Generates human-readable explanations and actionable advice
+3. **AI Insights**: An LLM (via OpenRouter) turns numeric outputs into human-readable explanations and risk mitigation advice for single predictions.
-4. **Batch Processing**: Handles multiple loan applications efficiently via CSV upload
+4. **Batch Processing**: Efficiently runs predictions on entire CSV files and provides structured, downloadable results.
-5. **Data Management**: Imports historical data, manages database schema, and supports model retraining
+5. **Data Management & Retraining**: Stores predictions in a database and can retrain using both the **original dataset** and **new, labeled predictions**.
-6. **Interactive Interface**: User-friendly web interface with admin panel and chatbot assistant
+6. **Interactive Interface**: A React frontend with Admin Panel and chatbot makes the system accessible to non-technical users.

 ### How It Works

-1. **Input**: User provides loan application data (complete or partial)
+1. **Input**: User uploads a CSV or sends JSON with loan application data (complete or partial).
-2. **Imputation**: Missing values are intelligently filled using historical statistics
+2. **Preprocessing & Imputation**: The backend normalizes column names, validates inputs, and fills missing values using training statistics.
-3. **Prediction**: XGBoost model calculates default probability
+3. **Prediction**: The XGBoost-based predictor calculates a probability of default, risk category, and binary decision.
-4. **Explanation**: SHAP values identify key contributing factors
-5. **AI Enhancement**: Optional AI generates natural language explanations
-6. **Output**: Risk level, probability, explanations, and mitigation advice
+4. **Explainability**: SHAP values are computed to quantify each feature’s contribution to the prediction.
+5. **AI Enhancement (Single Predictions)**: An LLM generates a narrative explanation and suggested mitigation actions.
+6. **Storage & Feedback Loop**: Each prediction (features + outputs + optional real outcome) is saved to the database, making it available for future retraining.
+7. **Retraining**: When enough feedback is collected, the admin can trigger retraining, which merges original training data with new, real-world data to update the model.

 ---